Skip to main content

 December 9, 2020

 WASHINGTON, D.C.
 (Dec.
 9, 2020) – Today, U.S. Representative Tim Burchett (TN-02) voted against a measure to temporarily fund the government until Friday, December 18.
 Congress previously passed a short-term funding measure on September 22 after failing to fully fund the government for fiscal year 2021.
-Rep.
+Rep. Burchett released the following statement regarding his vote:

 Image